COMBINE-Group/Beyond-the-state-of-the-art-of-reverse-vaccinology-predicting-vaccine-efficacy-with-UISS-FLU/README.md

 # Beyond-the-state-of-the-art-of-reverse-vaccinology-predicting-vaccine-efficacy-with-UISS-FLU

-This repository contains all the plots produced using the Universal Immune System Simulator for Influenza (UISS-FLU).
+This repository contains all the plots (Supplementary Material) produced using the Universal Immune System Simulator for Influenza (UISS-FLU).

 We used 100 patients virtual cohort to simulate the immune system dynamics in different scenarios: